DanielEScherzer/website-content/src/Blog/posts/20250919-rust-euler.md

 adjusting to, especially the limits on mutable references, I look forward to adding a new language to my repertoire.

+I also need to get familiar with Rust's package system for installing libraries, [crates][rust-crates].
+These seem to be a built-in part of the core language, unlike [PHP's Composer packages][php-composer] or [JavaScript's NPM packages][js-npm], where the package management tools are provided by third parties.

 [^1]: Normally, publishing solutions to the Project Euler problems is discouraged, but for the first 100 problems sharing solutions is allowed.